-Potassium-containing solutions, including PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) may increase the risk of hyperkalemia.
+Potassium-containing solutions, including PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) may increase the risk of hyperkalemia.

 Patient's at increased risk of developing hyperkalemia include those:

 - With conditions predisposing to hyperkalemia and/or associated with increased sensitivity to potassium, such as patients with severe renal impairment, acute dehydration, extensive tissue injury or burns, certain cardiac disorders such as congestive heart failure. - Treated concurrently or recently with agents or products that cause or increase the risk of hyperkalemia (see PRECAUTIONS).